HTSagara/readme_genie/README.md

 **ReadmeGenie**
 ================

-**Version:** `0.1`

-**Description:**
+**Overview**

-ReadmeGenie is a tool that uses the Groq API to generate a detailed README.md file for a given set of files.
-It allows you to provide an API key, base URL, and output filename to customize the generation process.
+ReadmeGenie is a command-line tool that generates detailed README.md files for your projects using the Groq API.
+It allows you to provide input files that contain a brief description of your project, and then uses the Groq API to generate a comprehensive README.md file.

-**Usage:**
+**Installation**

+To install ReadmeGenie, you can simply download the script and run it from the command line.
+No additional dependencies are required, as the tool uses the Groq API and Python's built-in `argparse` module.

+**Usage**

-To use ReadmeGenie, simply run the command with the following options:
+To use ReadmeGenie, simply provide the input files you want to generate a README.md file for, along with any additional options you'd like to customize the output.

+**Options**

-* `--files` or `-f`: One or more input files to generate the README for.
-These files will be concatenated and used as the content for the README.
+* `--files` or `-f`: The input file(s) to generate the README for.
+Provide one or more filenames separated by spaces.
 * `--api-key` or `-a`: Your Groq API key.
-This can be provided as an argument or as an environment variable named `GROQ_API_KEY`.
+If not provided, the tool will check for a `.env` file containing the API key.
 * `--base-url` or `-u`: The base URL for the Groq API.
-This can be provided as an argument or as an environment variable named `GROQ_BASE_URL`.
+If not provided, the tool will default to `https://api.groq.com`.
 * `--output` or `-o`: The output filename for the generated README.
-Default is `README.md`.
+If not provided, the default filename is `README.md`.
-* `--version` or `-v`: Display the version of ReadmeGenie.
+* `-v` or `--version`: Show the version number of ReadmeGenie.

-Example usage:
+**Example**

+To generate a README.md file for a project with multiple files, use the following command:
 ```
-python readme_genie.py file1.md file2.md -a YOUR_API_KEY -u https://api.groq.com -o README-generated.md
+python readmegenie.py -f file1.txt file2.txt -a YOUR_GROQ_API_KEY -u YOUR_GROQ_BASE_URL -o my_readme.md
 ```
+Replace `file1.txt` and `file2.txt` with the input files you want to generate the README for, and `YOUR_GROQ_API_KEY` and `YOUR_GROQ_BASE_URL` with your Groq API key and base URL, respectively.
+The output filename will be `my_readme.md`.

-**How it works:**
+**How it Works**
-ReadmeGenie uses the Groq API to generate a detailed README.md file based on the provided files.
-It checks if the API key is provided as an argument or as an environment variable, and if not, it prompts the user to save it in a `.env` file for future use.
-The tool also allows the user to update the `.env` file if they provide a different API key.

-**Error handling:**
-ReadmeGenie can handle unexpected errors and display the error message to the user.

-**Environment variables:**
-ReadmeGenie uses the following environment variables:

-* `GROQ_API_KEY`: Your Groq API key (optional)
-* `GROQ_BASE_URL`: The base URL for the Groq API (optional)

-**Note:** You need to have the Groq API key and base URL to use this tool.
-The `.env` file is used to store these values for future use.

-**License:**
+When you run ReadmeGenie, it follows these steps:

+1. It checks if the input files exist and are readable.
+2. It loads the Groq API key from a `.env` file or an environment variable, and sets up the Groq API client.
+3. It concatenates the content of the input files and makes a request to the Groq API to generate a README.md file.
+4. It saves the generated README.md file to the output filename specified by the user.

+**License**

-ReadmeGenie is released under the [MIT License](https://opensource.org/licenses/MIT).
+ReadmeGenie is released under the MIT License.
+See the LICENSE file for more information.

-**Disclaimer:**
-This tool is developed and maintained by [Your Name].
-Use at your own risk.
+**Contributing**

+If you'd like to contribute to ReadmeGenie, please fork the repository and submit a pull request with your changes.

 This readme file was auto-generated using Readme Genie